An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Numerical experiments

-where $d_{ij}$ denotes the number of degrees of freedom at the $i$th optimization step and the $j$th mesh refinement level, while $N_i$ is the number of Monte Carlo samples used at the $i$th optimization step.
-The function $\varrho$ represents the time complexity of the linear solver in terms of the overall problem size.
-As the main linear solver, we use the MUMPS implementation available in FEniCS/DOLFIN, which has a computational complexity of $O(d^{3/2})$; see, e.g., \cite{PRAmestoy_ISDuff_JVLexcellent_JKoster_2001}.
+where $K$ denotes the total number of optimization iterations, $Q$ is the number of mesh refinement levels, $d_{ij}$ is the number of degrees of freedom at the $i$-th optimization iteration and the $j$-th refinement level, and $N_i$ is the number of Monte Carlo samples used at the $i$-th optimization iteration.
+The function $\varrho$ represents the computational complexity of the linear solver as a function of the number of degrees of freedom.
+As the main linear solver, we employ the MUMPS implementation available in FEniCS/DOLFIN, whose complexity for two-dimensional problems is often approximated by $\mathcal O(d^{3/2})$; see, e.g., \cite{PRAmestoy_ISDuff_JVLexcellent_JKoster_2001}.